 Cost per Lead = $1,000 / 50 = $20.

 On the other hand, the average cost per lead varies depending on your industry, lead generation channel, company size, and company revenue.
-Don’t worry; we will dig them into in a minute.
+Don’t worry; we will dig into them in a minute.

 Media Placement and Distribution: Cost of reaching the potential audience of a digital campaign.

-List Purchase: Cost of buying or renting a telemarketing list and a third-party addresses list for direct marketing.
+List Purchase: Cost of buying or renting a telemarketing list and a third-party address list for direct marketing.
 (Here, I want to remind you that purchasing an email list is not a good idea!)